 Symptoms of poison ivy rash

-Usually, the symptoms of a poison ivy rash develop 12-48 hours after you come into contact with the plant and lasts up to three weeks.
+Usually, the symptoms of a poison ivy rash develop 12-48 hours after you come into contact with the plant and last up to three weeks.
 The severity of the symptoms depends on how allergic you are to urushiol and the degree of exposure to the plant.

 The classical symptoms of a poison ivy rash are: